collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/relationships.rst

 A variety of types are available to help best describe the data in any given database.

 .. note:: If a data import requires related records, then refineries must be used to create relationships between data.
-For more, see the `Import Mapping <https://manual.collectiveaccess.org/import/mappings.html>`_ and the `Import Tutorial <https://manual.collectiveaccess.org/import/tutorial.html>`_ pages.
+For more, see the `Creating an Import Mapping: Overview <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_creating_mapping.html>`_, `Tutorial: Import Mapping Spreadsheet <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/c_import_tutorial.html>`_, and `Refineries and Refinery Parameters <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/refineries.html#import-mappings-refineries>`_.

 **Adding or Editing Relationships after Import**
 ------------------------------------------------